hyperbadger/badger-ci/readme.md

 ### KNOWN ISSUES
-The filter for running sub-sections doesn't work
-We might want to tweek the number of runs (i.e. run only once per task) Haven't tested or implemented remote CI i.e. gitlab/github.
+The filter for running sub-sections doesn't work Haven't tested or implemented remote CI i.e. gitlab/github.
 Environments are ignored so no filtering local/remote when running.